circleci/circleci-docs/jekyll/_cci2/testing-ios.md

             - build-and-test
 ```

-The environment variable `FL_OUTPUT_DIR` is the artifact directory where FastLane logs, and signed `.ipa` file should be stored.
+The environment variable `FL_OUTPUT_DIR` is the artifact directory where FastLane logs and signed `.ipa` file should be stored.
 Use this to set the path in the `store_artifacts` step to automatically save logs and build artifacts from Fastlane.

 ### Code Signing with Fastlane Match